Institute Characteristics

 Research in Genetics and Developmental Biology

-Due to geographical, cultural and other unidentified factors, the incidence and tolerance of certain infectious diseases in southern Taiwan are different from other regions.
-Our institute joins a research group composed of experts from the university and the National Institutes of Health to discuss and study the pathogenic mechanism of cystitis bacteria and HIV, HCV and other viruses on the host, while developing new detection methods, therapeutic drugs and vaccines.
+Due to geographical, cultural, and other unidentified factors, the incidence and tolerance of certain infectious diseases in southern Taiwan are different from those in other regions.
+Our institute joins a research group of experts from the university and the National Institutes of Health to discuss and study the pathogenic mechanism of cystitis bacteria and HIV, HCV, Influenza viruses, and other viruses on the host, while developing new detection methods, therapeutic drugs, and vaccines.